vergiliu/track_progress/book_reviews.md

     - apply function to an iterable - map - map(my_function, list)
     - i.e. list(map(pow, [10,10,10], [2,3,4]))
     - selecting items in iterables - filtering - list(filter((lambda x: x>0), [3, 5, -1, 9, -9, -100]))
     - reduce - returning an element after scanning an iterable: reduce((lambda x, y: x * y), [1, 2, 3, 4]) => 24
+- list comprehension collect the result of applying an expression to an iterable, and return a list i.e. `res = [ord(x) for x in 'spam']
+  - sometimes map or list comprehension are better suited for the task-at-hand, for simple scenarios, you can get either of them quite straightforward
+  - as in Python3 file is iterable [line.rstrip() for line in open('file')] == list(map(lambda line: line.rstrip(), open('file')))
+- the _timeit_ module used for time length statistics of function calls, pystones
--
+#####Chapter 22 - Modules

 ###Boneshaker by Christie Priest [aug2012-oct2012]
 In an approximate version of the Seattle gold rush, a true steampunk story involving a deadly gas, drugs, leather and a cloudy and misty atmosphere.
 Did I mention zombies?
 Or airships powered by steam?
 Overall a nice and short read with a good story.
 Rating 4/5

 ###Don't Make Me Think by Steve Krug [oct2012]